melaniebrgr/learning-computer-science/00-everyweeks/week15/README.md

 Making changes on the FE is cheap, fast and has a high impact.
 And I am still underesitmating and not prioritising mobile web.

-The levers of web performance: bandwidth, network speed, hardware speeds (CPU, GPU).
-Network layer, parsing, resource discovery, resource prioritisation, layout, paint.
-Web performance metrics have been around for a while, probably the earliest being page load time These are more browser centric measures of web performance.
+Web performance metrics have been around for a while, probably the earliest being page load time.
+There have been a lot of different metric overs the yeas Some web performance measures are more browser centric, and some more user centric measures.
+Initial browser centric measures predominated since they were easier to measure and understand, but over time with the realisation that user's perception of webspage speed matters more than hard metrics, the measures that we use have trended to being more user focussed.
-The user centric measures of web performance: user feel like the website is loaded when the images load.
+For example, surveys have shown that a user feel like the website is loaded when the images load.
-Average latency for 5G network in Canada is 50ms and increases for 4G, 3G and so on.
-For DSL is 12ms.

 - Time to first byte (TTFB) the browser receives the first byte of response
 - First paint the browser has painted something, even a line